-Anita and Graham Stonier enjoyed a nine-night safari in Northern Tanzania that visited Tarangire, Ngorongoro and central Serengeti.
+Anita and Graham Kenafacke enjoyed a nine-night safari in Northern Tanzania that visited Tarangire, Ngorongoro and central Serengeti.

 We had a fantastic trip and some of the most amazing experiences at all three safari camps.
 The time of year was perfect.
 Not too hot not too cold.
 The grass was long but the animals were all still there and available to see.
 May have had to search a little harder but we still saw everything and more.

 We had the most amazing breakfast with two male lions at Ngorongoro, where I’m not sure if possibly we were on the menu rather than the breakfast boxes we had packed!
 They literally walked right past us as we stood enjoying our breakfast at the hippo lagoon.
 It was the scariest but most thrilling thing that I have ever experienced.
 I would not recommend that everyone gets in this situation, but we happened to find ourselves in this position where each of us were eyeing off how to get to the vehicle in the fastest most efficient way.